Friday, December 28, 2018

 Shikan aesthetic consciousness

 Yūgen can be described as both a particular feature of the phenomenal forms as well as a way in which the mind enacts phenomenal forms.
-The way forms appear is as indeterminate, and the way the mind enacts these empty forms is nondually–from the recognition that there is a "mutual permeation of what is grasped and what is doing the grasping" (LaFleur, 1983, 99).
+The way forms appear is as receding into indeterminate formlessness, and the way the mind enacts these empty forms is nondually–from the recognition that there is a "mutual permeation of what is grasped and what is doing the grasping" (LaFleur 1983, 99).

 Odin develops this idea by applying phenomenological terminology to his analysis of yūgen.
 The noematic 'content' of yūgen corresponds to the way objects recede into the "horizon of disclosure in the nondiscriminated background field by which they are encircled" (2001, 190).
-It is this receding that often is coupled with tonal aspects such as 'mystery' and 'darkness' (Odin, 2001, 190), but that for Shunzei was not a necessary feature of yūgen

-Odin then argues that this noematic content is dependent on a noetic attitude of detachment.
-It is not enough to describe yūgen as merely arising from the sensuous qualities in an artwork: it must also be described as arising from a certain noetic attitude.
-It is only when things are placed at a 'distance' and perceived with detachment that they can appear as yūgen.
+It is this act of receding that often is coupled with tonal aspects such as 'mystery' and 'darkness' (Odin 2001, 190), but that for Shunzei was not a necessary feature of yūgen.
+Odin then argues that this noematic content depends on a noetic attitude of detachment.
+It is not enough to describe yūgen as merely arising from the way in which objects give over to emptiness in an artwork: it must also be described as arising from a certain noetic attitude of the perceiver.
+It is only when this process is placed at a 'distance' and perceived with detachment that it can appear as yūgen.
 This kind of detachment has to be finely tuned.
 It is neither about ignoring phenomena nor about being caught up in them.
-When the detachment is perfectly balanced as not falling into any of these extremes, things can appear as the union of emptiness and phenomena.
+When the detachment is perfectly balanced as not falling into any of these extremes, the final emptiness in Teika's verse can appear as the union of emptiness and phenomena.
 Things are allowed to appear just as they are in a mode of "without-thinking" (hishiryō, 非思量); the mind does not rise to meet phenomena, and yet there is nothing it does not connect with.
-We hear sounds, as it says in the Vimalakīrti sūtra, "as if they were echoes" (Thurman, 1976, 26).
-All sounds, even when we are in the midst of phenomenality rather than in an empty valley, appear as echoes of emptiness.
+When this noetic attitude is in place, we hear sounds, as it says in the Vimalakīrti sūtra, "as if they were echoes" (Thurman 1976, 26).
+All sounds, even when we are in the midst of phenomenality rather than inan empty valley, appear as echoes of emptiness.

 In order to articulate this specific kind of noetic detachment needed to make yūgen appear, Odin draws upon the work of Misaki Gisen (1972), who theorized that there was a connection between detachment as a Buddhist feature achieved in meditation practice, and detachment as a feature of aesthetic perceptionMisaki captured this connection by talking about the detached perception of art experiences as involving a "shikan aesthetic consciousness" (止観的美意識 shikanteki biishiki).

+Shikan (止観) is a two-character word formed from combining the translations of the words śamathaand vipaśyanā.
+When combined in this two-character term, it refers to a meditation practice of the Tendai school, even though many other Buddhist schools speak of a union of śamatha and vipaśyanā.
+Because shikan combines śamathaand vipaśyanā, Odin (2001) explains that the goal of shikan meditation is two-fold.
+On the one hand, the goal is to arrive at an "even-minded perception of phenomena free of all blind reactions of craving and aversion, attraction or repulsion, love or hate, liking or disliking" (Odin, 190).
+On the other hand, it is to arrive at an understanding that recognizes "every phenomenon in nature as a spontaneous manifestation of the Buddha nature itself" (106).
+The first quality–the freedom from craving, repulsion, and so forth–pertains to shi (śamatha).
 When related to aesthetic experience, shi is a common feature in both moments of blandness and the aestheticized yūgen.
-The second aspect–seeing phenomena as the spontaneous manifestation of Buddha nature, which here can be read as a positive synonym for emptiness–pertains to kan (vipaśyanā) and is what, when related to aesthetic perception, sets the unaestheticized yūgen apart from both blandness and the aestheticized yūgenOdin's explanation of the goal of the shikan aesthetic consciousness focuses primarily on the vipaśyanā aspect since this is what is unique about it and what helps to explain the specific notetic detachment needed for yūgen:
+The second aspect–seeing phenomena as the spontaneous manifestation of Buddha nature, which here can be read as a positive synonym for emptiness–pertains to kan (vipaśyanā) and is what, when related to aesthetic perception, sets the unaestheticized yūgen apart from both blandness and the aestheticized yūgen.
+Odin's explanation of the goal of the shikan aesthetic consciousness focuses primarily on the vipaśyanā aspect since this is what is unique about it and what helps to explain the specific noetic detachment needed for yūgen:

-"[Shikan is a] suspension of judgment that neither affirms nor negates the phenomenon in being or nonbeing but is, rather, an openness that allows the thing to presence in qualitative immediacy just as it is in the emptiness/suchness of absolute nothingness” (Odin, 2001, 190-191).
+"[Shikan is a] suspension of judgment that neither affirms nor negates the phenomenon in being or nonbeing but is, rather, an openness that allows the thing to presence in qualitative immediacy just as it is in the emptiness/suchness of absolute nothingness” (Odin 2001, 190-191).

 It is this kind of detachment that is needed as a noetic mode for yūgen to come about.
 Because the kind of detachment is the same for meditation as well as for perceiving yūgen, there is, according to Misaki, a deep connection between Buddhist practice and the perception of yūgen.
 This is not at all the kind of superficial linking between Buddhism and art of the kind we find mentioned by Chōmei in his Hosshinshū.
 What the analysis of yūgen through shikan reveals is rather a true connection that goes deep into the art by relating the experience of meditation to the experience of perceiving art.
 The success of the art depends on the audience's way of perceiving being similar to as if they were meditating.
 Or put in another way: the art aims to structure the audience's way of perceiving in the same way as if they were meditating.
 It is difficult not to marvel at this enormous achievement from the Fujiwaras: yūgen provided a kind of resolution to the tension between the secular world of art and the meditative world of Buddhism–a resolution that still holds valid in contemporary times.

 The 'suspension of judgment' of the shikan aesthetic attitude of detachment is something that Odin sees as having similarities to the phenomenological epoché.
 I agree that this term and the other phenomenological terms of noema and noesis that Odin employ are useful in articulating how the experience of yūgen is enabled by a certain mental attitude of detachment that is free from ontological commitments about an external world.
-When things are neither affirmed as being nor not being–when things appear like the echoes of emptiness–, we are returned, as we heard Thomson saying above, "directly to the primordial level of engaged existence in which subject and object have not yet been differentiated” (Thomson, 2011, 97).
+When things are neither affirmed as being nor not being–when things appear like the echoes of emptiness–, we are returned, as we heard Thomson saying above, "directly to the primordial level of engaged existence in which subject and object have not yet been differentiated” (Thomson 2011, 97).
 Yet, as long as the phenomenological terminology still suggests a kind of subject-object duality (and even if this duality is mapped on the noematic and noetic rather than person and external world) it misses out on fully articulating this undifferentiation between subject and object.
 It misses out on capturing how the experience of things presencing in the suchness of absolute openness no longer has what the phenomenologist Zahavi calls "for-me-ness" (2011, 58).

 According to phenomenologists, "for-me-ness"–the feeling that whatever experience we have presents itself as experience 'for me' as an 'experiencer'–is a feature of all moments of consciousness.
 According to Buddhists, such a feeling of "for-me-ness" can dissolve and be replaced by a nondual consciousness.
 This is what I take to happen in the shikan aesthetic consciousness of yūgen.
 Teika's verse, for example, functions in the same way as Tilopa's pith instruction for mahamudra meditation–a nondual style of meditation.
 They lead to the same state of meditative equipoise in which the intentional structure is replaced by nondual resting.
 The moment absolute nothingness is actualized, the intentional structure necessary falls away.
 There is, therefore, an obvious limitation to phenomenological metaphors emplyed by Odin.

-Śamatha and vipaśyanā in contemporary art
+Śamatha and vipaśyanā

-There is no doubt that Lee’s art has the power to give the audience such profound, poetic flashes of nonduality.
+Earlier in this text, we saw how the art of Lee Ufan has the power to give the audience profound, poetic flashes of nonduality.
 In these (brief) moments, we are in the fresh, wakeful, thought-free state of vipaśyanā which is free from dualistic clinging.
-Lee’s texts are all about these heightened, poetic experiences.
+Lee’s own writings are all about these heightened, poetic experiences–all about the vipaśyanā aspect of his art.
 Lee's writings make it seem as if this is all there is to his art.
 Bust just like most museum-goers will not encounter the 'strife' between foreground and background in Van Gogh's paintings, most members of the audience will not experience the kind of profound nondual insights that Lee's art facilitates and that he analyzes in his writings.
-If these flashes of nonduality do not happen, what then is the value of his art?
-Lee's art is beautiful and valuable even when these moments of thought-free wakefulness do not happen.
-Teika's verse is beautiful even if we just appreciate the aesthetics of it.
+Yet, if these flashes of nonduality do not happen, Lee's art still has considerable value.
+Lee's art is beautiful and valuable even when these moments of thought-free wakefulness do not occur just as Teika's verse is beautiful even if we just appreciate the aesthetics of it.
 The austerity, simplicity, and cool calmness of Lee's art invite to a kind of meditative state, but a meditative state that is not dependent on the opening up of a "transcendent space" to be valuable.
-This meditative quality is best captured with the part of the shikan-compound that is śamatha.
-Unlike the case with the vipaśyanā aspect of yūgen that was more about a way of perceiving than it was about recognizable sensory qualities, recognizable aesthetic 'qualities' such as simplicity, naturalness, coolness, slenderness, blandness, and austerity are important to talk about in connection to the śamatha-aspect.
+This meditative quality is best captured with the part of the shikan compound that is śamatha.
+Unlike the case with the vipaśyanā aspect of yūgenwhich was more about a way of perceiving than it was about recognizable sensory qualities, recognizable aesthetic 'qualities' such as simplicity, naturalness, coolness, slenderness, blandness, and austerity are important to talk about in connection to the śamatha-aspect.
+It is understandable that writers like Odin, Lee, Heidegger, Shunzei, and d'Angiolini take a special interest in the vipaśyanā aspect of art since this aspect is rare and so closely connected to teleological goals.
+Yet, we should not deride the importance of the śamatha-aspects that the art these writers discuss also have.

 Śamatha as shi (止) could be translated as "standstill".
-It is the "act through which the random and confused perceptions and cognitions of ordinary experience are brought to a stop and remain in a tranquil state" (LaFleur, 1983, 88) Basically, "śamatha practice is the training in being quiet and calm" (Chökyi Nyima Rinpoche, 2002, 32).
-Lee achieves shi through the poetic qualities of his work; austerity, natural beauty, and simplicity.
+It is the "act through which the random and confused perceptions and cognitions of ordinary experience are brought to a stop and remain in a tranquil state" (LaFleur 1983, 88) Basically, "śamatha practice is the training in being quiet and calm" (Chökyi Nyima Rinpoche 2002, 32).
+Lee achieves shi through the poetic qualities of his work; austerity, calmness, natural beauty, and simplicity.
 They make thoughts stop and a calmness that is free from passions arises.
-As Chökyi Nyima Rinpoche then explains, “[t]he more calm and quiet our attention can be made through this training, the easier it is to be introduced to vipaśyanā" (2002, 33).
-In Buddhist traditions, śamatha is recognized as a preliminary step towards vipaśyanā.
-In Lee's art, too, it is the poetic qualities of śamatha that actually enables the poetic flashes of light of vipaśyanā.
-This is of course also true of Teika's verse; it is precisely the scarlet maples, the huts by the harbor, and the cherry blossoms that first calm our minds and make us ready to leap beyond phenomenality into emptiness.

-A traditional way of explaining the relationship between śamatha and vipaśyanā is to liken meditation to a calm body of water.
-The cultivation of śamatha makes the surface of the water progressively calmer and more still.
-Vipaśyanā then dawns when the water has been calmed enough for phenomena to be clearly reflected on its surface.
-When the mind is calm, "it is possible to see clearly the nature of mind.
-This clear seeing is vipaśyanā" (Chökyi Nyima Rinpoche, 2002, 36).
 Zhìyǐ (538-597), who introduced the practice of shikan recognized that shi and kan were intimately connected and were supposed to be practiced together.
 That is why Zhìyǐ spoke of shikan instead of shi and kan.
 Their deep connection is illustrated in the kinds of art discussed in this text: it is not the case that we first become calm and then have insight but when they happen, they happen instantly together.
 From the perspectives of the Buddhist path and poetics, however, it makes sense to speak about them as separate because it is possible to experience śamatha without vipaśyanā.
 It is possible to experience a calm and equanimity that does not quite yet see the empty nature of phenomena.
 In the poetic context, this was illustrated by two excerpts from the poetry of Wáng Wéi.